 As a registered dietitian, I’m all for getting your nutrients from foods first.
-But I also acknowledge that multivitamins can be handy from time to time—whether that’s while travelling or while growing a mini-human for the next 40 weeks.
+But I also acknowledge that multivitamins can be handy from time to time—whether that’s while growing a mini-human for the next 40 weeks or during long periods of time away from home.
 Yet, the sheer amount of options on the market can be intimidating, and not all of them deliver the same health-promoting results.
 The next time you’re perusing the vitamin aisle, keep these five simple steps in mind to pick the multivitamin best suited for your needs.

 1. Look for these key nutrients

-2. Avoid iron, unless you truly need it
+2. Avoid iron-heavy supplements, unless you truly need it

 Getting enough iron is crucial, but consuming too much can reduce your body’s ability to absorb other nutrients, cause constipation, and ultimately harm your health.
 While meat-eaters tend to have higher blood iron levels than non meat-eaters, many vegans are able to maintain their levels within the normal range through diet alone.
 So unless your iron levels are actually low (a simple blood test will tell), try to find a multivitamin that doesn’t contain this nutrient.